touchHLE/touchHLE/CONTRIBUTING.md

 ## Code contributions

-[BUILDING.md](BUILDING.md) and [DEBUGGING.md](DEBUGGING.md) might be helpful while you're working on a contribution.
+The developer documentation can be found in [the `dev-docs` directory](dev-docs/) and throughout the codebase.
+At a minimum, you'll probably want to read [the building guide](dev-docs/building.md).

 Please run `cargo fmt` and `cargo clippy` on your changes before committing.
 For the handful of C and C++ files, please use `clang-format -i` to format them.

 You should also run `cargo test`.
-[Building the integration tests requires downloading LLVM](tests/BUILDING.md), so it's understandable if you want to skip them (`cargo test -- --skip run_test_app`) and let the GitHub Actions CI catch any issues when you submit your pull request.
+[Building the integration tests requires downloading LLVM](tests/README.md), so it's understandable if you want to skip them (`cargo test -- --skip run_test_app`) and let the GitHub Actions CI catch any issues when you submit your pull request.
 Alternatively, you can download a pre-built version of the integration tests app (TestApp) from GitHub Actions CI and run it in touchHLE.

 If you're going to open a pull request with non-trivial changes, please talk to us first so we can figure out if we're likely to accept them.
 It would be a shame if your effort had to be wasted.